ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 With the large user base and its usage, the Streaming platforms also have significant technical challenges to meet viewer expectations:

-* (1) Delivery scales that commonly range from hundreds of thousands to many millions of viewers simultaneously, with billions of views globally daily;
+* (1) Delivery scales that commonly range from hundreds of thousands to many millions of viewers simultaneously, with billions of daily global views.
-* (2) Low latency demands from live sports, live events and live streamed content;
+* (2) Low latency demands from live sports, live events and live streamed content.
-* (3) content resolutions and corresponding formats which have jumped from the days of SD-480p to 4K (3840x2160) and 8K (7680x4320) along with bit rates which can had data needs of 10-24+ Mbps for 4K with 8K demanding 40 Mbps under extreme compression and 150-300 Mbps for high quality such as cinema;
+* (3) Content resolutions and corresponding formats which have jumped from the days of SD-480p to 4K (3840x2160) and 8K (7680x4320) along with bit rates which can had data needs of 10-24+ Mbps for 4K with 8K demanding 40 Mbps under extreme compression and 150-300 Mbps for high quality such as cinema.
-* (4) devices with very diverse capabilities low-cost streaming sticks, to Smart TVs, tablets, phones, and game consoles;
+* (4) Devices with very diverse capabilities low-cost streaming sticks, to Smart TVs, tablets, phones, and game consoles.
-* (5) broad range of connectivity choices including WiFi, Gig speed-low latency DOCSIS, Fiber, satellite, and 5G cellular networks;
+* (5) Broad range of connectivity choices including WiFi, Gig speed-low latency DOCSIS, Fiber, satellite, and 5G cellular networks.
-* (6) application transport protocols including MPEG DASH, HLS, HTTP2/TCP, HTTP3/QUIC, WebRTC, Media over QUIC (MoQ) and specialty application transports such as SRT, HESP etc.
+* (6) Application transport protocols including MPEG DASH, HLS, HTTP2/TCP, HTTP3/QUIC, WebRTC, Media over QUIC (MoQ) and specialty application transports such as SRT, HESP etc.

 To meet these challenges streaming platforms have significantly invested in developing delivery architectures that are built with detailed understandings of each element in the content delivery pathway, starting from the content capture all the way through to the screen of the viewer.